The Changing Face of ‘Games of Chance’ in Latin America10 February, 2021

 There is a long and rich history surrounding games of chance in Latin America.
-In fact, one of the oldest known games of strategy and luck in America: Patolli, originated in Latin America.
+Long before there was betting on sports at sites like betting.co.uk there was Patolli, one of the oldest known games of strategy and luck in the Americas.

 Patolli was a game of strategy and luck, played way back in the midsts of time between 200 BC and 650 AD.
 It was also, even back then at that time, a game ‘for everyone’.
 By this we mean that it was played and enjoyed by all, regardless of whether they were nobles or common everyday folk.
 Is was even reported by the conquistadors, that Montezuma himself often enjoyed watching his nobles play the game at court.